HL7/davinci-crd/input/pagecontent/hooks.md

 CRD Clients that implement the [order-select](#order-select) hook will typically fire the hook multiple times as information is gathered and entered into the system by a practitioner.
 In cases where the content of an order is sensitive, it is possible that a patient will elect to pay for a medication, device, service (etc.) themselves instead of sharing the information with a payer.
 In these cases, the order in which information is entered and when hooks are fired could determine whether information the patient deems sensitive is shared with the CRD Server and payer.

-CRD Client workflows, user interfaces and CDS hook triggers **SHALL** be designed in a manner that ensures that practitioner and patient considerations govern whether information is sent to a CRD Server.
+CRD Client workflows, user interfaces, and CDS hook triggers **SHALL** be designed in a manner that ensures that practitioner and patient considerations govern whether information is sent to a CRD Server.

 <div markdown="1" class="new-content">